- What is a recommendation engine?

 In addition to the gradual upgrade of the system, this information also provides a significant competitive edge in audience research.
 The marketing department will appreciate this information.

-The direct aftermath of delivering relevant content and gathering audience insights is user engagement and retention AKA the most important thing.
+The direct aftermath of delivering relevant content and gathering audience insights are user engagement and retention.

 The train of thought behind this kind of engagement is simple: if the particular resource delivers the audience what they want and a little bit more and it all makes a good experience - why not use it more to get more of that positive experience?